axismaps/axis-jekyll/_posts/2010-09-30-typographic-map-posters.markdown

   content: Is there some way to get an e-mail alert when the new ones are finished?
 I'm
     interested in San Francisco!
 - id: 22687
-  author: talvin
+  writer: talvin
   author_email: talvinsingh@msn.com
   author_url: ''
   date: '2010-11-29 12:00:34 +0000'
   date_gmt: '2010-11-29 17:00:34 +0000'
   content: Would love to order for SF or NYC  :)
 - id: 23835
-  author: Eddy B
+  writer: Eddy B
   author_email: edbertran@gmail.com
   author_url: ''
   date: '2010-12-07 20:51:45 +0000'